 To create the stencil, simply tape your freezer paper (glossy side down) over your pattern to keep it firmly in place.

-Then, with your surface protected by a cutting mat or cutting board, use an x-acto knife to carefully cut through the freezer paper blog the link of your pattern.
+Then, with your surface protected by a cutting mat or cutting board, use an x-acto knife to carefully cut through the freezer paper.
 Remember, you are making a stencil, so preserve the centers of the letters and all “white space” while cutting.

 After cutting, you’re ready to position the stencil onto your fabric or pre-made pillow!
 I used a piece of basic canvas drop cloth to make a simple pillow sleeve for a pillow I already had.
 If you’d like simple instructions for sewing a zippered pillow cover, see my how-to here!